 Approaches and Philosophy

 2. Cats are carnivores with inadequate thirst instincts.
-Carbohydrate-heavy and dehydrated foods as staples are right out.
-I basically advocate for an anything-but-dry-food diet: feed home-made raw if you can, commercial raw and high-quality canned if you can’t, and don’t feed dry food unless you absolutely have to.
+Carbohydrate-heavy and dehydrated foods as staples are not the worst (no food and badly-made home made diets are), but they’re pretty bad.
+I’m an advocate for an anything-but-dry-food diet: feed balanced home-made raw if you can, commercial raw and high-quality canned if you can’t, and don’t feed dry food unless you have to.

-I feed a mix of raw and high-quality canned to my cats, and I definitely think one of the best options available, but I’ve seen people get shrill and evangelical about raw feeding, and it’s off-putting and unnecessary.
-We’re human, with human limits on our time and energy, so why guilt the shit out of somebody if they don’t have the time, money or inclination to feed raw?
-I’d much rather talk to people about working within the limits of their resources and improving cat health in whatever way we can.
+People can get puritanical and evangelical about raw feeding, which is stressful and unnecessary.
+Why guilt the shit out of somebody if they don’t have the time, money or inclination to feed raw?
+Much better to foster empathy and talk to people about working within the limits of their resources so we can improve cat health in whatever way we can.

 I don’t claim to be unbiased about cat care.
 Beware of those people who claim to be making unbiased recommendations for cat care, because if there’s one thing I’ve learned in all the time I’ve been involved in dialogues about feline health, it’s this: nobody’s unbiased.
-It’s a religion; we’ve transferred a lot of the purity taboos and rituals surrounding sacred practices to beliefs about diet and healthcare.
-Organic vs. conventional; raw vs. cooked; home-made vs. commercial: people are really invested in their point of view, and it’d take a nuclear bomb or three to dislodge them.
-I certainly count myself in that number.
+We’ve transferred a lot of the purity taboos and sacred rituals inherent to religion to our beliefs about diet and healthcare.
+Organic vs. conventional; raw vs. cooked; home-made vs. commercial: people are really invested in their point of view.
+I’m not immune.

 I do, however, claim to be objective—that is, I have reasons for believing in what I do, and they can be independently verified.
-I strive, whenever I can, to link to what scientific studies have stumbled across my attention as being worthy of notice, and of providing thoughtful, sometimes brutal critiques of the ones I think are poorly-designed.
+I strive, whenever I can, to link to what scientific studies have stumbled across my attention as being worthy of notice, and to critique of the ones I think are poorly-designed.